iterative/dvc.org/content/docs/command-reference/fetch.md

 `test.tsv` and `train.tsv` files, were downloaded.
 Their hash values are shown above.

-Note that DVC commands support granularity for files found in tracked directories.
+Note that `dvc fetch` support granularity for files found in tracked directories.
 For example, the `featurize` stage has one directory output (`data/features`, which is tracked as a whole):